TheNoobInventor/lidarbot/README.md

 🚧	***(Work in Progress)***

 ## 🗃️ Package Overview
-- [`lidarbot_base`](./lidarbot_base/) : Contains the ROS2 control hardware interface for the lidarbot with low-level code for the Waveshare Motor Driver HAT.
+- [`lidarbot_base`](./lidarbot_base/) : Contains the ROS2 control hardware component for the lidarbot with low-level code for the Waveshare Motor Driver HAT.
-- [`lidarbot_bringup`](./lidarbot_bringup/) : Contains launch files to bring up the camera, lidar and the real lidarbot.
+- [`lidarbot_bringup`](./lidarbot_bringup/) : Contains hardware component for the MPU6050 module, launch files to bring up the camera, lidar and the real lidarbot.
 - [`lidarbot_description`](./lidarbot_description/) : Contains the URDF description files for lidarbot, sensors and `ros2 control`.
 - [`lidarbot_gazebo`](./lidarbot_gazebo/) : Contains configuration, launch and world files needed to simulate lidarbot in Gazebo.
 - [`lidarbot_navigation`](./lidarbot_navigation/) : Contains launch, configuration and map files used for lidarbot navigation.